borelmo/iLEAPP_PayByPhone/README.md

 ### PayByPhone App

-Code to parse the PayByPhone application.
+Little script to parse the PayByPhone application.

 ## Acknowledgements